andrewRowlinson/mplsoccer/README.md

 ---

 ## What is mplsoccer?
-In mplsoccer, you can
+In mplsoccer, you can:

 - plot football/soccer pitches on nine different pitch types
+- plot radar charts
 - plot arrows, heatmaps, hexbins, scatter, and (comet) lines
-- plot radar charts
 - load StatsBomb data as a tidy dataframe
 - standardize pitch coordinates into a single format

-I hope mplsoccer helps you make insightful graphics faster, so you don't have to build from scratch.
+I hope mplsoccer helps you make insightful graphics faster, so you don't have to build charts from scratch.

 ---